-Publishing a website is still - by far - the most common use for web hosting services.
+Publishing a website is still the most common use for web hosting services.
 But you can use them for many other things too.
 For instance:

 - Storing your business data.
 As internet connections get faster, it's now commonplace for companies to store data online.
 This is usually more flexible than using a server on your premises, because you can login from anywhere.

 - Data backups.
 Web hosting is an easy way to take a backup copy of important data and store it off-site, where it'll be safe if there's a disaster (such as a fire) at your premises.
 You simply copy everything to your hosting, over the internet.

 - Running applications.
 Traditionally, companies have run central applications - like a customer database - from a network server on their premises.
 But why not run it on your web hosting instead?
 That way you can access the applications from virtually any device and location.

 - Company email.
 Email is another very common use for web hosting.
 Rather than having to maintain an email server to handle all incoming and outgoing mail, you can use web hosting space instead.

 These services are all forms of cloud computing, where you use hard drive space and computing power to perform tasks for your business.
 And web hosting is a crucial part of cloud computing, because it's where those resources live.

-In fact, most cloud computing apps and services that are paid for monthly already come with their own web hosting, so you don't need to worry about the hosting at all.
+In fact, cloud computing apps and services that are paid for monthly already come with their own web hosting, so you don't need to worry about the hosting at all.
 But if you're developing your own applications, or looking to install software onto your hosting, then you need to check carefully the kind of hosting you need.